DamieFC/platypus-os-desktop-alpha/README.md

 This is where internet stuff goes.
 ### The `security` folder
 This is really important.
 That is where everything security related goes.
+### The `docs` folder
+This is where the GH Pages site is being hosted from, for this fork.
 ***
 ## Contributing
 Contributing is covered in most other repositories, it applies to this.
 Thank you!